pcericm/thermal-invariant-engine/README.md

 - **Anti-windup is free.** Output clamping (0% to 100%) IS the anti-windup mechanism.
 No special integral clamp, no conditional integration, no tracking mode.
 The integral cannot wind up because ΔY is simply not accumulated when the output is at limits.
 - **Natural deceleration.** As temperature rises toward setpoint, the error shrinks, so ΔY shrinks, so duty naturally drops.
 No glide path or threshold needed.
 - **Clean lockout recovery.** When a zone is locked out by the governor, the output stays at its last value when the lockout was entered.
 When released, it resumes from that point — no integral bomb, no overshoot.
-- **Proportional delivery.** The wide proportional band (3.0°F) means the PID ramps duty gradually across a range of error values instead of slamming between 0% and 100%.
-A room 1.5°F below setpoint gets 50% duty, not 100%.
+- **Proportional delivery.** The wide proportional band (3.2°F for concrete, 2.0–3.5°F for gypcrete) means the PID ramps duty gradually across a range of error values instead of slamming between 0% and 100%.
+A room 1.5°F below setpoint gets ~47% duty, not 100%.
 Combined with the slow PWM, this produces genuinely proportional heat delivery.

 #### Why Derivative (D) is Disabled